 Marriage seems to be an incredible downward force on time preference rates, causing couples to prefer future well-being over immediate consumption.
 Not only is more savings a good thing for the person/people who get to enjoy them, but as any good Austrian economist will tell you, savings is essential for increasing capital, and in turn, essential for economic growth.
 Savings decreases interest rates, frees up resources, and signals to entrepreneurs that more, longer-term profits are now available.
 Even for those who are not interested in marriage, they stand to benefit from living in a society where marriage is common.

 The economic benefits of marriage go beyond just splitting costs and pooling resources.
 Married couples in which both individuals work outside of the household have the benefit of choosing between two healthcare plans, allowing them to gain in ultimate value by comparing packages.
-Married couples are also perceived as less risky and therefore enjoy lower auto insurance rates and more favorable loan offers.
+Married couples are also perceived as less risky and therefore enjoy lower auto insurance rates, instant life insurance quotes over 50 and more favorable loan offers.
 And of course, there are all of the little things that add up over time, like family discounts.

 So, if marriage is such an economically efficient way of living, wouldn’t resource-sucking children only prove to be a burden?
 Yes and no.